 Thomas Turco, MS, REHS

 Turco views his position as an opportunity to invest in the public health workers of the future by sharing his field experiences with them.
-His philosophy for education is to provide the students with “tools” for their professional lives and as much as possible expose them to experiences that are in the field as opposed to purely an academic presentation.
+His philosophy for education is to provide the students with “tools” for their professional lives and to expose them as much as possible to experiences that are in the field as opposed to purely an academic presentation.
 One of his interests is exploring alternative ways to provide learning opportunities for all students through the use of online, hybrid and face-to-face options.